-Tim’s key competencies are in training, facilitation, organisational development, technical support and evaluation, based on extensive humanitarian field experience in needs assessment, programme design and management with the United Nations, RedR, Oxfam, MSF and CARE in the Balkans, Africa and Asia.
+Tim’s key competencies are in capacity development, training, facilitation, evaluation, and technical support, informed by extensive humanitarian field experience in needs assessment, programme design and management with the United Nations, RedR, Oxfam, MSF and CARE in the Balkans, Africa and Asia.

 He has been an active member of RedR since 1980 undertaking assignments and acting as a resource person, trainer and convener for training courses; he was the first Director of RedR International's Secretariat in Geneva; a Trustee of RedR UK for five years; and contributed to both editions of Engineering in Emergencies.